wp-plugins/blunt-ajax/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Corrected a bug, not loading debug.js when debugging turned on
+* Made plugin safe for including in themes and plugins
+* Corrected some additional typos in readme.txt

 = 1.1.0 =
 * Altered JS so that debug does not need to be first parameter passed in arguments when calling bluntAjax